Stray (video game): Development

 Contrasting elements were important to the developers, such as the "small, organic, and lively" cat contrasted against the "angular and bold" robots.
 Viv initially created some human non-player characters, but was unsatisfied with the result and realised the high visual quality required would be too time-consuming with a smaller team.
 After experimenting with robots, they found them easier to place within scenes, and enjoyed the contrast with the cat.
 The inclusion of robots inspired more of the story, and the team found it fitting because of their fascination with films like Blade Runner (1982).
 The robots' language printed throughout the world was added to make players feel as though they were in a foreign location; its inclusion led to the development of the world's backstory.
 B-12 was added as the cat's companion to add additional abilities for the player, such as interacting with technology.
 Both B-12 and the cat's backpack were conceived early in development, when the game was still known as HK Project.

 The gameplay experience was specifically inspired by the founders' cats, Murtaugh and Riggs, and the studio's in-house cats, Oscar and Jun.
 Murtaugh, a former stray cat found under a car in Montpellier, was the primary inspiration for the protagonist, while Oscar, a furless Sphynx, provided effective reference for animation.
 The cat animator, Miko, studied several images and videos of cats for research, and worked with cat programmer Rémi Bismuth to find a balance between smooth animations and enjoyable gameplay.
 Most of the team own cats, providing consistent inspiration and reference material.
 When the office cats began reacting to and interacting with the in-game cat, the team figured their choices had been successful.
 While the game is a "love letter" to the team's cats, they intentionally avoided making a simulator game, opting for interesting gameplay over complete realism.
 The action sequences were added to provide some stress to the player, and the team wanted to build a rhythm to maintain the story's progression.
 The sequence in which the player can kill the Zurks was seen as revenge by Koola and Viv for a bedbug infestation they underwent.
 The user interface was kept minimal, with directions integrated in the game world to guide the player.
+The game uses Unreal Engine 4.